Hermann’s Tortoises are native to Mediterranean countries, such as Greece and Italy. This species of Tortoise is docile but will bite in self-defence.

 Handling: You can handle this species, but not too often.
 This species prefers to be able to feel the ground beneath its feet.

 Humidity: 25% – 35%

-Substrate Type: Bark, Sand, Soil – At least 2 feet as Hermann’s Tortoises enjoy digging.
+Substrate Type: Bark, Sand, Soil – Ensure the substrate is deep, as Hermann’s Tortoises enjoy digging.

 Cleaning Instructions: Spot clean any waste and uneaten food daily.
-Every 2 – 3 weeks clean the enclosure with tortoise-safe disinfectant, replace any befouled substrate.
+Clean the enclosure every week with tortoise-safe disinfectant, replace any befouled substrate.

 Healthy Behaviour: Feeding well, exploring its enclosure.

 Sick Behaviour: Unwillingness to feed, not passing waste – or less than usual, lethargy, hissing, scratching, making squeaking or whistling sounds.

 Add a sunken, shallow water tub for the Tortoise to drink from and wallow in.
 Giving the Tortoise a bath in tepid water twice a week will help encourage it to pass waste.